A little about me

 During this time, I produced over 300 news report and features and countless shorter video news bits and articles for the web.
 I worked alone and in a team of two or three or five, occupying all sorts of roles and finding myself in all sorts of situations.
 I interviewed farmers, ministers, seamstresses, engineers, circus artists, filmed on top of hills, horses and trapezes, in five-feet of snow and in caves tens of feet underground, in the open and behind closed curtains.
 A life of adventures (!) that allowed me to develop a large skill set which includes researching, interviewing, videography, video editing, photography and writing…and a knack for adapting to any situation and topic.

 After 10 years, I decided I wanted to open new horizons and most of all become more knowledgeable on topics that where always close to my heart.
-I returned to school and completed a degree in Economics and Development Studies at the University of Queensland, Australia, followed by a Master’s in Development Economics from the University of Manchester, UK.
-I worked in Bolivia and Ghana in the development sector.
-I also co-founded Connect4SD, an online platform designed to facilitate the dissemination of information for projects and entities tackling sustainable development challenges.
+I returned to school and completed a degree in Economics and Development Studies at the University of Queensland, Australia, followed by a Master’s in Development Economics from the University of Manchester, UK, and I worked in Bolivia and Ghana in the development sector.